 - Credibility is key: Clients and homeowners will be more comfortable knowing that the estimates they got from your company didn’t come out of thin air and was founded in established fact or in recent similar work experience.
 You can increase the credibility of an estimate by incorporating professional judgment and by using set values for relevant variables.

 - Settle plans with your customer: A common and drastic construction pitfall is when a homeowner’s idea of the final remodeled product turns out to be different from what you had planned, in varying degrees.
 You must settle every phase and detail of the project with actual basic plans and not just a set of drawings.

 An estimate in the construction sector is a document that contractors develop before or during the bid or proposal-writing process.
 The cost estimate may include an accounting of taxes, overhead costs, and subcontracts for large-scale projects and added costs for equipment.

 How much does it cost to remodel multiple rooms at home?

 The cost varies depending on location but the national average for a remodeling project on multiple rooms is $42,852 with a typical range of $17,407–$68, 659.

 An estimated cost in any trade may just be a ballpark figure.
 But in the construction business, you could be on your way to make a neat profit off a home remodeling project if you get it right.
 Get it wrong and you could easily lose money by overspending on your materials and overhead costs.
-Creating an accurate and credible cost estimate is tough, especially when you’re new to the trade.
-No two remodeling projects are exactly the same and there’s no shortage of risks and pitfalls if you don’t plan right, so it pays to be accurate before you start the actual work.
+Creating an accurate and credible construction cost estimate is tough, especially when you’re new to the trade.
+No two remodeling projects are exactly the same and there’s no shortage of risks and pitfalls if you don’t academic plan right, so it pays to be accurate before you start the actual work.